BunsDev/BunsDev/README.md

 ### LoyaltyMine.sol: Single-Asset Staking
 - [GitHub Repo](https://github.com/CryptoUnico/LoyaltyMine)
 - Smart contract designed to reward LOYAL tokens to stakers.
-- LOYAL is a non-transferable ERC20 token designed to be used as an incentive to for users to hold their token while we build out the Governor DAO ecosystem.
+- LOYAL is a non-transferable ERC20 token designed to be used as an incentive to for users to hold their token while we build out the DAO ecosystem.

 ### MerkleDistributor.sol (Gamed Airdrop): Strategic Vested Airdrop with built-in HODL Incentives
 - [GitHub Repo](https://github.com/CryptoUnico/merkle-distributor) | [Etherscan](https://etherscan.io/address/0x7ea0f8bb2f01c197985c285e193dd5b8a69836c0#code)